Why Train with me?

 I enjoy coaching all aspects of fitness, but first and foremost I will use strength training as the base of our training.
 Strength training is a key component of overall health and fitness, and it provides an important balance to aerobic workouts.
 Here's why;

 Preserves muscle mass

 Muscle mass diminishes with age.
 You can counteract this loss through strength training.
 The percentage of fat on your body increases as you get older if you don’t do anything to replace the lean muscle you lose.
 Strength training helps preserve and enhance your muscle mass, regardless of your age.

 A regular strength training program helps you increase lean body mass and burn calories more efficiently, which can result in healthy weight loss.

 Because of hormonal changes that women experience as they get older, they naturally lose bone density, putting them at increased risk for developing osteoporosis.
 Routinely lifting weights slows bone deterioration and can help your bones grow stronger, help you maintain strength, and reduce your chance of developing — or slow the effects of — osteoporosis.

 When you build muscle, you help protect your joints from injury and increase your balance and coordination.
 This becomes increasingly important to help you maintain your independence as you age.

 Do I practice what I preach?

 Well yes, when I retired from rugby I found exercise a great release.
 As well as keeping my body fit and strong it also helps my mental health.
 I find they go hand in hand.
 Not being in that competitive environment week in week out was difficult at first but I set myself some goals and worked hard to achieve them.
-While rehabing my knee post retiring I found the Concept 2 skierg a great low impact workout, and what was better was that they have online leaderboards and competitions.
+While rehabbing my knee post retiring I found the Concept 2 skierg a great low impact workout, and what was better was that they have online leader boards and competitions.
 They also have world records for each distance.
-I found this a great motivatior and I put my mind to it and I currently hold the fastest time ever skied across 4 distances.
+I found this a great motivator and I put my mind to it and I currently hold the fastest time ever skied across 4 distances.